Thursday, January 15, 2009

 UPDATE 01/15/09: David Peppers, Cheyenne's father, told WALB that he does not want anyone else to go through what he's gone through.
 He hopes to prevent the immense pain he has suffered since his daughter's death.
 He says big changes need to come to Thomas County.
 He wants laws in place for people who own dangerous dogs like pit bulls and consequences for owners of dogs that seriously hurt people.
 "It needs to be changed.
 There's too many kids dying," said Peppers.

-Peppers and several other Thomas Countians want commissioners to enforce new laws.
-Peppers said, "We've got to have an ordinance to where those dogs are registered at vets, a spay and neuter type thing needs to happen.
+Peppers and several other locals want commissioners to enforce new laws.
+"We've got to have an ordinance to where those dogs are registered at vets, a spay and neuter type thing needs to happen.
 These dogs need to be checked on a regular basis.
-How they're pinned, how they're tethered up."
+How they're pinned, how they're tethered up," he said.
 Peppers and his wife are divorced.
-His little girl lived with her mother and stepfather in Thomasville.
-It was at their home where three pit bulls killed Cheyenne in their backyard.
+His little girl lived with her mother and stepfather in Thomasville, at the home where three pit bulls killed Cheyenne in their backyard.

 01/06/09: Humane Society Distorts the Truth

-In a 3-year period (January 2006 to December 2008), pit bulls killed 52 Americans.
-This is equivalent to a pit bull killing an American every 21 days.According to Jones' logic, any family with 3 dogs -- be they Cocker spaniels, Chihuahuas or Labradors -- stands the same risk of a fatal dog attack as a family with 3 pit bulls.
-If Jones' logic was accurate, dogs would kill thousands of children each year, not the actual average, of about 20-32.
-In the face of a fatal attack, Carol Jones is hoodwinking the people and elected officials of Thomas County by propagating "pit bull apology" distortions instead of the truth.
+In a 3-year period (Jan.
+2006 to Dec.
+2008), pit bulls killed 52 Americans.
+This is equivalent to a pit bull killing an American every 21 days.According to Jones' logic, any family with 3 dogs -- be they chihuahuas or labradors -- stands the same risk of a fatal dog attack as a family with 3 pit bulls.
+If Jones' logic was accurate, dogs would kill thousands of children each year, not the actual average of about 25-35.
+In the face of a fatal pit bull attack, Carol Jones is hoodwinking the people and elected officials of Thomas County by propagating "pit bull apology" distortions instead of the truth.
 This behavior is unconscionable.